bibartanjha/Harvest_Windward_FrontEnd/README.md

 ## How to access

 This application is already downloaded on to this computer.
-To access the application, open your terminal and copy-paste this (make sure you also copy the entire block, even the empty lines):
+To access the application, open your terminal and copy-paste this (make sure you copy the entire block, even the empty lines at the bottom):
 ```
 cd Harvest_Windward_FrontEnd
 python main.py